snabbco/shellci/README.md

 Starting script for shard 3
 ```

-Now the gerrit-stream from `review.openstack.org` is being monitored
-and four parallel test processes are continuously running tests.
+`gerrit-stream` monitors `review.openstack.org` for events that should trigger builds. `shard <n>` polls for new events belonging to a specific shard and executes a test.

 The processes are all logging into `logs/` and the builds are being
 executed in `tests/` (with logs retained for future reference).

-Then when you have had enough you stop (and stop *hard* to avoid
+When you have had enough you stop the processes (and stop them *hard*
-leaving dangling Vagrants):
+to avoid leaving dangling Vagrants):

 ```
 $ ./stop